 All over America, people find creative ways to share things they are passionate about.
 One way they do that is to build museums.
 Often designed to show large or elaborate collections, many are more modest.
-Historical museums abound, but it’s also common to find sites with different themes: railroads, arctic life, steam engines, clocks, etc. The best are more than just exhibits, they engage people in creative ways that encourage them to take something when they leave, something more than photographs or a trinket.
+Historical museums abound, but it’s also common to find sites with different themes: railroads, arctic life, steam engines, clocks, board games, etc. (In fact, there are more museums in the U. S. than McDonald’s and Starbucks combined!)
+The best are more than just exhibits, they engage people in creative ways that encourage them to take something when they leave, something more than photographs or a trinket.
 With all these examples of people sharing what’s important to them, why is there so little representation of Christian spiritual truths?
 There are many religious museums, but where are the exhibits that teach spiritual truths, instead of scientific ones?
 This may seem an odd idea, but I believe that when one considers the amount of parable and other creative expressions of spiritual truths in the Bible, it shouldn’t seem odd at all.

 What follows is an imaginary tale of a family visiting such a place, told from the father’s perspective.

 This week on the Williams family update: we visit the The Gate Museum.

 This museum is a place for “Seeing beyond the natural”, although I’m not exactly sure what that means.
 Although not obvious at first, we eventually realized it was from a Christian standpoint.
 We decided to visit after the kids insisted.
 We’re not a religious family, and I’m personally wary of the social agenda that various religious groups try to force on people.
 But some of the kid’s friends had been to the place and it sounded like mostly harmless fun.
 I’m not sure we would have gone to the museum knowing it really was religious, but go we did, and ended up having a great time.